 Mix together your glaze and drizzle over warm coffee cake.
 I love the almond flavoring in the glaze and the crunch of the almonds sprinkled on top.

 The great thing about this coffee cake is you can start with the Fleischmann’s basic dough recipe and really get creative with your flavor combinations.
-Check out the original recipe for Raspberry Lemonade Coffee Cake, then have some fun with your flavors.
 Since the recipe makes two, make one with blueberries and lemon like my recipe below and one with raspberries!

 - 1/4 cup warm water 100° to 110°F